Price of Anarchy with Heterogeneous Latency Functions: Part II - PoA for Atomic Flows

 \subsubsection{An Upper Bound on PoA}

-In this section we provide an upper bound on the {\em price of anarchy} for $k$-commodity network flows.
-We first consider affine delay functions, i.e delay functions $\Phi_i(e) = \sum_j a_j f_j(e) + c(e)$ .
-We use the Cauchy-Schwartz inequality to prove the following: \begin{lemma} $\mathcal{C}$ be a set of affine decomposable delay functions.
-Let $f$ and $\hat{f}$ be a Nash equilibrium and a social optimum flow, respectively, in a $k$-commodity network with an affine decomposable delay functions.
+In this section we provide an upper bound on the {\em price of anarchy} for $k$-commodity network atomic flows.
+We first consider affine delay functions, i.e., delay functions of the form $\Phi_i(e) = \sum_j a_j(e) f_j(e) + c(e)$.
+We use the Cauchy-Schwartz inequality to prove the following: \begin{lemma} Let $\mathcal{C}$ be a set of affine decomposable delay functions.
+Let $f$ and $\hat{f}$ be a Nash equilibrium and a social optimum atomic flow, respectively, in a $k$-commodity network flow routing game with delays in the class $\mathcal{C}$.
 Then

-\end{lemma} \begin{proof} Let $f$ and $\hat{f}$ be the Nash equilibrium flow and the social optimum flow, respectively for this instance.
-Let $P_i$ and $\hat{P}_i$ be paths, utilized by commodity $i$, in a NE and a social optimum solution, respectively.
+\end{lemma} \begin{proof} Let $f$ and $\hat{f}$ be a Nash equilibrium flow and a social optimum flow, respectively for this instance.
+Let $P_i$ and $\hat{P}_i$ be paths, utilized by commodity $i$, in the Nash equilibrium (NE) and the social optimum solution, respectively.
 Then by the fact that $P_i$ is used at the NE solution,

-By multiplying both sides by $r_i$ and summing over all commodities, we have the following.
+The inequality above holds due to the variational inequality.
+By multiplying both sides of the above inequality by $r_i$ and summing over all commodities, we have the following.